 - having a swollen abdomen and constantly feeling bloated

 - feeling full quickly and losing your appetite

 - needing to pass urine more often or more urgently

-- changes in your bowel bladder habit, such as constipation, excess wind or diarrhoea
+- unexplained changes in your bowel or bladder habits, such as constipation, excess wind or diarrhoea

 - rarely, abnormal bleeding from your vagina